 5

-Before leaving, confirm written instructions, timing, and return requirements.
+Before leaving, confirm written instructions, follow-up timing, how to get results, and the next step in your care plan.

 Questions worth asking before you leave